staggeredsix/agentic-rag-dev/README.md

 ### See [Full Advanced Mode Instructions Here](agentic-rag-docs/self-host.md).
 Use these details if you want to modify the application, e.g. by configuring prompts, adding your own endpoints, changing the Gradio app or whatever else occurs to you.

 1. Set up a Linux box with an NVIDIA GPU and Docker.
 2. Deploy an Ollama container or an NVIDIA NIM on that host.
+3. Start the Milvus container from `compose.yaml` using Docker Compose.
+   - The compose file configures Milvus to run in standalone mode with GPU support.
+   - The `milvus` service is multi-arch and works on arm64 systems including NVIDIA Blackwell.
-3. Configure the chat app to use the self-hosted endpoint.
+4. Configure the chat app to use the self-hosted endpoint.